juji-io/datalevin/doc/upgrade.md

 This process may take a long time if the database is big, so some down time is expected for now.

+The auto migration detects the presence of `datalevin/eav` DBI and dumps the database as a Datalog store, otherwise, it dumps all DBIs as key value stores.
+If there are mixed KV DBIs in the same file as the Datalog store, these extra KV DBIs will need to be dumped manually.

 ## Manual Data Migration

 For databases that are older than verison 0.9.27, manual migration is needed.